 The game design and development minor is intended for students studying in a technical field who want to combine their knowledge and skill in software development with the media-centric approach to application design that is exemplified in the professional games and simulation industries.
 The minor defines a series of courses that build upon students’ existing knowledge in computing, physics, and mathematics to explore the design principles of games and interactive worlds through the creation of prototypes and software projects.

-Data Structures and Algorithms for Games and Simulation I
+Data Structures & Algorithms for Games & Simulations I

-Data Structures and Algorithms for Games and Simulation II
+Data Structures & Algorithms for Games & Simulations II

 This course continues the investigation into the application of data structures, algorithms, and fundamental Newtonian mechanics required for the development of video game applications, simulations, and entertainment software titles.
 Topics covered include quaternion representation of orientation and displacement, cubic curves and surfaces, classifiers, recursive generation of geometric structures, texture mapping, and the implementation of algorithms within game physics engines for collision detection and collision resolution of rigid bodies, and the numerical integration of the equations of motion.
 In addition, advanced data structures such as B+ trees and graphs will be investigated from the context of game application and entertainment software development.
 Programming assignments are a requirement for this course.
 (Prerequisites: IGME-209 and (MATH-171 or MATH-181 or MATH-181A) and (MATH-185 or MATH-241) and (PHYS-111 or PHYS-211 or (PHYS-206 and PHYS-208)) or equivalent courses and student standing in GAMEDES-BS or NWMEDID-BS or GAMEDD-MN.)
 Lec/Lab 3 (Fall, Spring).